cybprojects65/MovingStoryBuilder/README.md

 Import the project into Eclipse ("import project from folder or archive").

-Create the "annotationcache" local folder in the project folder.
+Create the "annotationcache", "wikidatacache",  "stories" local folder in the project folder.

 Check that the input dataset is in the root folder of the project.